QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 IDENTITY THEFT/FRAUD

-Because QiD is able to accurately identify a person without relying on a person’s own claim to identity, the technology structurally prevents identity impersonation via stolen credentials/documents
+Because QiD is able to anonymously identify a person without relying on a person’s own claim to identity, the technology structurally mitigates against identity impersonation via compromised identity credentials or documents

 02

-Since QiD is able to identify a subject without having to know the person, QiD does not require a customer/employee/student/patient/citizen… to be enrolled or registered or reference checked before a person can be granted access to a system/service/facility/right/privilege…
+Being able to identify a person is without having to know anything about the person, QiD does not require a customer, and employee, a student, a patient, a citizen… to be onboarded or enrolled or registered or reference checked before a user can be granted access to a system, a service, a facility, a right, a privilege…

 02

-Since QiD is able to identify a subject without having to know the person, QiD does not require a customer/employee/student/patient/citizen… to be enrolled or registered or reference checked before a person can be granted access to a system/service/facility/right/privilege…
+Being able to identify a person is without having to know anything about the person, QiD does not require a customer, and employee, a student, a patient, a citizen… to be onboarded or enrolled or registered or reference checked before a user can be granted access to a system, a service, a facility, a right, a privilege…

 02

-Since QiD is able to identify a subject without having to know the person, QiD does not require a customer/employee/student/patient/citizen… to be enrolled or registered or reference checked before a person can be granted access to a system/service/facility/right/privilege…
+Being able to identify a person is without having to know anything about the person, QiD does not require a customer, and employee, a student, a patient, a citizen… to be onboarded or enrolled or registered or reference checked before a user can be granted access to a system, a service, a facility, a right, a privilege…

 03